 Similarly, the weight of your uterus and baby puts strain on your lower vena cava, the major vein that transports blood to your heart, making it difficult to reach the heart.
 To avoid varicose veins, doctors always recommend wearing compression socks during pregnancy.

 Women with a family history of varicose veins are more likely than those without to get the disorder.
 Here are a few helpful suggestions for reducing the severity of varicose veins during pregnancy.

 - Take A Break From Time To Time And Put Your Feet Up

 When possible, rest your feet on a footrest or stool during the day.
 This reduces blood pooling in the legs and allows for more efficient blood transmission.

 - Compression Stockings Should Be Worn

-When you first wake up in the morning, put on your compression stockings.
-This aid compensates for the loss of vein tone, and it's especially effective if you're standing or sitting for lengthy periods of time.
+When you first wake up in the morning, wear compression socks.
+This aid compensates for the loss of vein tone, and it is especially effective if you are standing or sitting for lengthy periods.

 - When Sleeping, Sleep On Your Left Side

 The inferior vena cava, the vein that returns deoxygenated blood to the heart, is released from pressure as a result.